LivePerson: Please contact the Portnoy Law Firm to recover your losses; June 19, 2023 deadline

-LOS ANGELES, April 25, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises LivePerson, Inc. (NASDAQ: LPSN) investors that a lawsuit filed on behalf of investors that purchased LivePerson securities between May 10, 2022 and March 16, 2023, both dates inclusive (the “Class Period”).
+LOS ANGELES, April 25, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises LivePerson, Inc. LPSN investors that a lawsuit filed on behalf of investors that purchased LivePerson securities between May 10, 2022 and March 16, 2023, both dates inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.